OpenStickCommunity/Hardware/Miscellaneous/Sanjuks Style Nobi Topper/README.md

 It is recommended to have this done in Aluminum and have it both bead blasted and anodized.
 I have not tested other materials or finishes.

+Please note that this is heavier than a standard Sanjuks Nobi style topper (made from machined delrin).

+Actual Sanjuks Nobi topper = 33 grams
+Aluminum Sanjuks style Nobi topper = 61 grams

 ## How to order one